 Assessment requirements specified by a sector or regulatory body (if appropriate) All Assessment Criteria must be met.
 The method of assessment is determined by individual awarding organisations, in compliance with the CfA Sales Assessment Strategy.
-Details of the relationship of the unit This unit is linked to Council for and relevant national occupational Administration NOS standards Marketing 2.1.4 Identify and manage relationships with social marketing stakeholders Marketing 4.1.1 Develop and understanding of the client Marketing 4.4.3 Build and manage stakeholder relationships Marketing 4.4.5 Manage business and political relationships and lobby for influence Marketing 4.4.6 Manage financial public relations and investor relations Marketing 7.3.3 Develop strategic relationships with major clients Marketing 7.4.4 Build and sustain collaborative relationships with other organisations (MSC D17) Marketing 7.1.6 Monitor and control relationship management activities
+Details of the relationship of the unit and relevant national occupational standards This unit is linked to Council for Administration NOS Marketing 2.1.4 Identify and manage relationships with social marketing stakeholders Marketing 4.1.1 Develop and understanding of the client Marketing 4.4.3 Build and manage stakeholder relationships Marketing 4.4.5 Manage business and political relationships and lobby for influence Marketing 4.4.6 Manage financial public relations and investor relations Marketing 7.3.3 Develop strategic relationships with major clients Marketing 7.4.4 Build and sustain collaborative relationships with other organisations (MSC D17) Marketing 7.1.6 Monitor and control relationship management activities

-Title: Y/506/2152 Understand the customer service environment Level: 3 Credit Value: 5 GLH: 40 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the concepts and practices underpinning customer 1.1 Explain the value of customer service as a competitive tool service delivery Explain the process of mapping the customer journey and its importance in delivering effective customer service 1.3 Describe techniques used to identify service failures 1.4 Explain the concept and importance of the service profit chain 1.5 Describe methods of measuring organisational effectiveness in the delivery of customer service Understand the relationship between customer service and a brand 2.1 Explain the importance of a brand to customers and to an organisation 2.2 Explain how branding can influence customers' perception of an organisation and its products and/or services 2.3 Explain the potential impact of good and poor customer service on a brand Understand the structure of customer service 3.1 Explain the features of different customer service models and customer service standards 3.2 Explain the relationship between customer service and operational areas of an organisation
+Title: Y/506/2152 Understand the customer service environment Level: 3 Credit Value: 5 GLH: 40 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the concepts and practices underpinning customer service delivery 1.1 Explain the value of customer serviceas a competitive tool 1.2 Explain the process of mapping the customer journey and its importancein delivering effective customer service 1.3 Describe techniques used to identify service failures 1.4 Explain the concept and importanceof the service profit chain 1.5 Describe methods of measuring organisational effectiveness in the delivery of customer service Understand the relationship between customer service and a brand 2.1 Explain the importance of a brand to customers and to an organisation 2.2 Explain how branding can influence customers' perception of an organisation and its products and/or services 2.3 Explain the potential impact of good and poor customer service on a brand Understand the structure of customer service 3.1 Explain the features of different customer service models and customer service standards 3.2 Explain the relationship between customer service and operational areas of an organisation

-3.3 Explain the relationship between customer service and continuous improvement processes 3.4 Explain the costs and benefits of customer service to an organisation 3.5 Explain the impact of organisational values on how customers create their expectations 3.6 Explain how organisational values impact on meeting customer Understand the implications of legislation on customer service delivery expectations 4.1 Explain the implications of consumer-related legislation on customer service delivery 4.2 Explain the implications of confidentiality and data protection legislation for the collection, storage and use of customer information Additional information about this unit Unit aim (s) This unit aims to develop knowledge and understanding regarding the customer service environment.
-Upon completion of this unit, learners will have developed an understanding of the structure of customer service and the key concepts and practices that underpin customer service delivery.
+3.3 Explain the relationship between customer service and continuous improvement processes 3.4 Explain the costs and benefits of customer service to an organisation 3.5 Explain the impact of organisational values on how customers create their expectations 3.6 Explain how organisational values impact on meeting customer expectations Understand the implications of legislation on customer servicedelivery 4.1 Explain the implications of consumer-related legislation on customer service delivery 4.2 Explain the implications of confidentiality and data protection legislation for the collection, storageand use of customer information Additional information about this unit N/A Unit aim (s) This unit aims to develop knowledge and understanding regarding the customer service environment.
+Upon completion of this unit, learners will have developed an understanding of the structure of customer service and the key concepts and practicesthat underpin customer service delivery.
 Learners will be aware of the relationship between customer service and a brand and will understand the implications of legislation on customer service delivery.
-Assessment requirements specified by a sector or regulatory body (if appropriate) ·
+Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unitand relevant national occupational standards Customers Service (2013) National Occupational Standards